-2020?
+2021?
 Never heard of her. [siiiiiiigh] OK, fine, we can talk about last year one more time.
-For a lot of us—in addition to being a deadly global pandemic and harrowing Groundhog Day of isolation and anxiety—it was a time for, well, many modes of self-reflection, including a closer look at whether we had been partying a liiiiitttle harder than even Andrew WK himself would condone.
-Once many of us took a break from drinking, we realized that hey—this whole kinda or fully sober thing isn't so bad at all.
+As we tried to stay on top of vax orders, then had to Matrix-bullet-dodge Delta (or try, anyway), and now, as we shake our damn heads at Omicron, it’s been a time for, well, many modes of self-reflection, including a closer look at whether we had been partying a liiiiitttle harder than even Andrew WK himself would condone.
+Once many of us took a break from drinking way back in the Original Quarantine™, we realized that hey—this whole kinda or fully sober thing isn't so bad at all.
 No pounding headaches, regrettable Instagram stories, or late-night texts that you'll cringe over for the rest of your life?
 Hmm...

 A botanical apéritif for fans of amaro

 The bitter, complex flavor of amaros, fernets, and other apéritifs is an acquired taste, but one that certainly leaves a lasting impression—and you may wanna revisit it even if you no longer drink.
 "Inspired by Mediterranean aperitivo culture," because there really is nothing quite like lounging with a spritz on a summer's day, Ghia is made with riesling grapes, yuzu juice, gentian root, elderflower, fig, lemon balm, and other botanical ingredients that combine to create a nuanced, highly drinkable tonic.
 Plus, the bottle's a beaut, worthy of display—and speaking from experience, everyone who spots it will want to try it.

 A sexy swap for mezcal or vodka